glouw/openempire/README.md

 to set realistic playing conditions.
 For development, set ENTROPY to 1.0% to stress test the networking engine more efficiently.

-Otherwise, assuming everything is on localhost, first start the server:
+Otherwise, assuming everything is on localhost, first start the server by specifying the server, port, and the number of users who will be playing:

-    ./openempires --server --port 1234
+    ./openempires --server --port 1234 --users 3

+Keep note, that 3 users implies 2 human players, and 1 anti-cheat bot who spectates the game and detects and restores out of syncs.

-Second, start the client by specifying your window resolution and installation data folder path:
+Second, start 3 clients (you, on your computer, a friend on their computer, and the anti-cheat bot on a computer you trust).
+Specify your window resolution and installation data folder path:

-    ./openempires --host localhost --port 1234 --xres 1440 --yres 900 \
+    ./openempires --host localhost --port 1234 --xres 1440 --yres 900 --path "/path/to/data/folder"

-        --path "/path/to/data/folder"
+From here on its the game you know and love.
+Some small tweaks have been added to ease the control aspect:

+    W A S D : pans the camera
+    left shift + left click: selects multiple of the same unit left alt + Q W E R T ...
+Z X C V B: selects a building to place, or a unit command to execute.

 ## Structure